-- Due: Monday, December 9 @ 4:00 PM (electronic only) - ➤ A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
-Papers may be submitted by the instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students who have not submitted research papers prior to the Final Exam will not be permitted to write the Final Exam.
+- Due: December 11 @ 4:00 PM (electronic only no paper submission required) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Papers will be submitted by the instructor to "Turnitin" for originality assessment.
+Personal privacy is protected. - Students who have not submitted all assignments will not be permitted to write the Final Exam.